We got a 300% VAT penalty in the UAE. Here’s how not to.

 To handle the process in-house, you need the time, team, and budget to support your efforts.
 This includes the expertise to navigate your way through the regulations and the budget to employ local representatives and global tax advisors when needed.

 You can use tools to help your team keep on top of where you need to register, and even how.
 Some might even register for you, for a fee, and the ultimate liability is typically still yours.

-Alternatively, you can wash your hands of the whole thing and sell through a revenue delivery platform like Paddle.
+Alternatively, you can wash your hands of the whole thing and sell through an all-in-one payments infrastructure provider like Paddle.
 While the above incident gave us a pounding headache, it didn’t affect our customers or their sales in the slightest because we were liable on their behalf.
 The onus was on us to fix it – and we did!